 Whole grains have been linked to reducing the risk of heart disease, diabetes, obesity, and even cancer.
 They also happen to be excellent sources of fiber, vitamins, and minerals, along with amino acids that help contribute to our daily protein needs.

 The important issue with whole grains that we should focus on for optimal health is to be sure and consume true whole grains, such as oats, barley, rye, farro, spelt, quinoa, millet, and sorghum.
-Opt for whole forms over eating highly processed foods made with whole grains, such as boxed cereal and crackers.
+Opt for whole forms over highly processed foods made with whole grains, such as boxed cereal and crackers.
 You’ll likely notice the difference between how your body fills when you eat whole grains in their natural form versus how you feel after eating highly processed iterations.

 See The Healthiest Whole Grains to Include In Your Diet here, and check out these 30 Delicious, Nutritious, and Filling Recipes With Whole Grains for plenty of recipe ideas!

-Greens are a phenomenal food because they include vitamins, minerals, chlorophyll, fiber, and yes, they even contain protein too!
+Greens are a phenomenal food because they include vitamins, minerals, chlorophyll, and fiber, and yes, they even contain protein too!
 While kale and spinach may not appear protein-rich or have a large number of grams of protein per serving, the truth is, per ounce, they’re some of the richest sources of protein on the planet.

 Add greens to your smoothies, such as with these 11 Awesome Green Monster Smoothies, or give greens a try in this Green Protein Bowl With Garlicky Dressing.
 You might also like to see our hearty salads for more ways to use greens.
 Try to sneak a few servings of leafy greens into your day each day, and choose between romaine, kale, spinach, arugula, watercress, or even green powders such as spirulina, chlorella, wheatgrass, and more.